xShadowCodingx/shadowcms/README.md

 - **MODE**: This is the default mode of the application, you can set this to either *'production'* or *'development'*.
 If it is omitted it will default to *'development'*.
 - **DATABASE_USERNAME**: This is the database username, change this to something else that is secure before moving to production.
 - **DATABASE_PASSWORD**: This is the database password, change this to something else that is secure before moving to production.
+- **SESSION_SIGNATURE_SECRET_KEY**: This is the secret key that will sign the cookies for session authentication.
+Change this to something more secure before moving to production.

 ##### The Message Handler